deislabs/mystikos/doc/user-getting-started-c.md

 In most cases, we would generate many more files in `appdir`, a folder to hold the root file system including the application, the dependent libraries, and configurations.
-Our hello world program is so simple that it doesn't depend on any library other than MUSL or any configuration.
+Our hello world program is so simple that it doesn't depend on any library other than libc.
 So `appdir` contains a lonely `hello` executable.
 That's all we need to run the app inside a TEE.

 ## Create a CPIO archive